+- Electronic queue machines:

+Queue machines and monitors

+have a direct supportive

+function in ensuring fairness

+and minimizing the number of

+complaints.
+They are used with

+the aim of observing the queue

+culture and preventing unfairness

+and complaints in the service

+delivery process.

-- Electronic queue machines: Queue machines and monitors have a direct supportive function in ensuring fairness and minimizing the number of complaints.
-They are used with the aim of observing the queue culture and preventing unfairness and complaints in the service delivery process. - Biometric data systems: The system has important features, such as taking biometric photos, fingerprinting and electronic signature, and their unified transmission to the systems of law-enforcement agencies.
+- system has important features, such as taking biometric photos, fingerprinting and electronic signature, and their unified transmission to the systems of law-enforcement agencies.
 Biometric technology enables automatic recognition of persons, their identification through the analysis of their behavioral or physiological characteristics.
-This data can be transmitted to law enforcement authorities in a centralized manner. - E-signature: The ASAN Certificate Service Center, established in cooperation with the Ministry of Taxes, has introduced a service for the certification of e-signatures.
-The "ASAN Imza" makes it possible to verify identification when accessing e-services and provides digital signatures for all the available e-services.
-The ASAN mobile signature ASAN Imzahas been developed for use within Azerbaijan and internationally.
-ASAN Imza" enables citizens of all age groups to attain easy access to electronic public services through the use of mobile phones. - Electronic application booths: Electronic application booths have been installed in the "ASAN service" centers.
-The citizens can use these booths to contact the Call Center via live video connection and express their satisfaction, make suggestions and register complaints. - Electronic Information Center: Through this device persons can obtain detailed information about the rendered services, required documents and state fees.
-Moreover, they can benefit from the services of electronic completion of application forms and printing services.
+This data can be transmitted to law enforcement authorities in a centralized manner.

+- E-signature: The ASAN Certificate

+Service Center, established in

+cooperation with the Ministry of

+Taxes, has introduced a service for

+the certification of e-signatures.

+The "ASAN Imza" makes it

+possible to verify identification

+when accessing e-services and

+provides digital signatures for all

+the available e-services.
+The ASAN mobile signature - ASAN Imza - has been developed for use within Azerbaijan and internationally.
+ASAN Imza" enables citizens of all age groups to attain easy access to electronic public services through the use of mobile phones.

+- Electronic application booths:

+Electronic application booths

+have been installed in the ASAN

+Service centers.
+The citizens

+can use these booths to contact

+the Call Center via live video

+connection and express their

+satisfaction, make suggestions

+and register complaints.

+- Electronic Information Center:

+Through this device, persons

+can obtain detailed information

+about the rendered services,

+required documents and state

+fees.
+Moreover, they can benefit

+from the services of electronic

+completion of application forms

+and printing services.

-- Exit poll monitors: These devices are intended to collect the citizens' feedback on the services rendered in the "ASAN service" centers.
+- Exit poll monitors: These devices are intended to collect the citizens' feedback on the services rendered in the ASAN Service Centers.
 This innovation helps measure the quality of services.
+Survey results allow taking the necessary steps on certain issues.

+- "ASAN Pay" terminals: The

+citizens can use these terminals to

+pay administrative fines and those

+imposed by court decisions.

+Payments through "ASAN Pay"

+terminals can be made by cash or

+bank cards.

+- "Mr. ASAN": This is a robot used to conduct surveys among the citizens in the ASAN Service Centers, to register their questions, feedback and suggestions, and respond to them.

+- Printer: This printer has a function of re-printing on used sheets by erasing printouts.
+A normal paper is used for printing.
+This ecofriendly and economical device can print on the same sheet eight times.

+- "ASAN ECO" benches: Each of the benches is equipped with ASAN Logo-shape solar panels.

-Survey results allow taking the necessary steps on certain issues. - "ASAN Pay" terminals: The citizens can use these terminals to pay administrative fines and those imposed by court decisions.
-Payments through "ASAN Pay" terminals can be made by cash or bank cards. - "Mr. ASAN": It is a robot used to conduct surveys among the citizens in the "ASAN service centers", to register their questions, feedback and suggestions, and respond to them. - Mobile ASAN service: The State Agency has developed a mobile service which involves well-equipped large buses that travel to the regions to deliver services in rural and remote areas that do not host ASAN Service Centers.
-This type of service is unique in Azerbaijan and beyond.
+Free internet access is provided through a modem placed in the device.

+- Mobile ASAN Service: The State Agency has developed a mobile service which involves wellequipped large buses that travel to the regions to deliver services in rural and remote areas that do not host ASAN Service Centers.
+This type of service is unique in

+Azerbaijan and beyond.
 The main objectives of this service are to ensure the universal accessibility of state services for all and to increase public satisfaction.
 Since its establishment in May 2013, state services have been provided to more than 160,000 citizens in almost all the regions of Azerbaijan.

-In February 2014, the State Agency launched the intra-city mobile services in Baku as a pilot project.
-By paying an additional fee, intra-city mobile services enable citizens to receive services at work or home address, or any other location they wish.
-An extra payment for service-in-place and/or document-handover is complementary to state fees.
+In February 2014, the State

+Agency launched the intra-city

+mobile services in Baku as a pilot

+project.
+At present this service is

+provided in Baku and Sumgait.

+By paying an additional fee,

+intra-city mobile services enable

+citizens to receive services at

+work or home address, or any

+other location they wish.
+An extra

+payment for service-in-place

+and/or document-handover is

+complementary to state fees.